 Chiang Mai’s trendy, hip and happening part of town.
 Shopping malls, coffee shops, vegan eateries and hipster bars all around.
-The average accommodation in this part of town is certainly a step up from the typical Thai ramshackle guesthouse and so is the price level.
+The average accommodation in this part of town is certainly a step up from the typical Thai ramshackle guesthouse and so are the price levels.
 Even dorm beds are twice the usual.
 But agreed, they deliver!

 Budget = from THB500 to THB1000

 One of the more affordable options in the area, but not less in quality.
 Strategically located in the heart of Nimman road, close to everything.
 The rooms are spacious, comfortable and have everything you need, incl. a fridge and microwave.
 The owner was very friendly and supplied us with great food tips.
 We really felt at home here.

 Outside Chiang Mai City